syedaffanhamdani/cs-jokes/ReadMe.md

 This file is collection of Jokes about Software Development

+#Whys of dev life
+what are the two biggest why questions in a developers life?
+- why does it not work? 😩
+- why does it work!!! 🤯

 # STD
  what does STD mean in Software Development?
 Scrum Transmitted (mental health) Diseases
 # SQL